DataDog/integrations-core/zk/README.md

 **zookeeper.mode**:

-The Agent only submits this service check if `expected_mode` is configured in `zk.yaml`.
-If it is, the service check returns OK when Zookeeper's actual mode matches `expected_mode`, otherwise it returns CRITICAL.
+The Agent submits this service check if `expected_mode` is configured in `zk.yaml`.
+The check returns OK when Zookeeper's actual mode matches `expected_mode`, otherwise CRITICAL.